PRKGit365/Health-Analytics-Project-Using-SQL/README.md

-# Health-Analytics-Project-Using-SQL
+# Health Analytics Project Using SQL
-Health Analytics Project via LinkedIn Learning "Healthcare SQL" with Thais Cooke.
+This is a Health Analytics Project via LinkedIn Learning "Healthcare SQL" course with Thais Cooke.
-This is an index of queries used and sample output.
+Included is an index of queries used and sample output for the data set provided in the course.